Astor63/TPS-Mods/Work In Progress/Gears Upgrade/Weapons/ReadMe.md

      - ***Omni-Cannon* with Grenade Damage:** with this *Grenade Damage Bonus* added, the *Omni-Cannon* will become one of the BEST sniper rifle in TPS.

-- ### Items:
-  - #### Shields:

-     - ***Black Hole* On Steroids:** Now, the singularity effect is very useful for drawing in enemies for a second wind, and can often kill common enemies in a single blast.

-     - ***Booster Shields* Auto Pick-Up:** Automatically pick-up, however, to balance the auto pick-up advantage, the restoration value is reduced from ±20%.

-     - ***Moxxi's Slammer* "Drink" Auto Pick-Up:** Automatically pick-up simply by walking on it.

 * * * * *